KaiyangZhou/deep-person-reid/README.md

 --gpu-devices 0 \
 ```

 Note that `--load-weights` will discard layer weights in `path_to/resnet50.pth.tar` that do not match the original model layers in size.
+If you encounter the `UnicodeDecodeError` when loading checkpoints, please try [this solution](https://github.com/KaiyangZhou/deep-person-reid/issues/43#issuecomment-411266053).

 #### Evaluation frequency
 Use `--eval-freq` to control the evaluation frequency and `--start-eval` to indicate when to start counting the evaluation frequency.